Jazz Jennings: Career

-The day-to-day life of Jennings and her family are documented in the TLC reality series I Am Jazz, which debuted in July 2015.
+The day-to-day life of Jennings and her family is documented in the TLC reality series I Am Jazz, which debuted in July 2015.
+The seventh season premiered on November 30, 2021.
 In 2016, Jennings published a memoir, Being Jazz: My Life as a (Transgender) Teen.

 In 2017, Robert Tonner and the Tonner Doll Company announced plans to produce a doll modeled after Jennings.
-It is the first doll to be marketed as transgender.
+It was to be the first doll to be marketed as transgender.
 The same year, Jennings voiced a teenage transgender character, Zadie, in the season finale of the Amazon Video animated series Danger & Eggs, who sings about acceptance, helping the two protagonists understand the meaning of a chosen family.
 Jennings described the experience as "groundbreaking," saying she was proud to be part of the show, especially in an episode that takes place at "a Pride event," saying it makes the role significant, meaningful, powerful, and special.
 In 2018, it was announced Jennings would star in a short film called Denim.
-It would focus on a transgender teen named Micayla and the actions following a leaked picture of her in the girls' bathroom taken by a former friend.
+It would focus on a transgender teen named Micayla and the events following the viral release of a photo of her in the girls' bathroom taken by a former friend.
 It was released to Amazon Prime Video on July 20, 2019.
-In 2019, Jennings made a guest appearance on the fifteenth season of the ABC program, What Would You Do?.
+In 2019, Jennings made a guest appearance on the fifteenth season of the ABC program, What Would You Do?
 Jennings voiced the character Lily the Fairy in the 2019 episode "Cedric & the Fairies" of The Bravest Knight, an animated series.

 Personal life

-In 2012, Jennings discussed her sexual orientation with Barbara Walters during her 20/20 interview, saying she is romantically attracted to boys and that she harbored some apprehension about dating because of her transgender identity.
-In a Q&A video posted to her YouTube channel in July 2014, Jennings stated that she is pansexual, and that she loves people "for their personality", regardless of their sexual orientation or gender status.
-In 2013, Jennings publicly discussed her wish of becoming a mother in the future.
+In 2012, Jennings discussed her sexual orientation with Barbara Walters during her 20/20 interview, saying she was romantically attracted to boys and that she harbored some apprehension about dating because of her transgender identity.
+In a Q&A video on her YouTube channel in July 2014, Jennings said that she was pansexual, and that she loved people "for their personality", regardless of their sexual orientation and gender.
+In 2013, Jennings publicly discussed her wish to become a mother in the future.

+Medical complications

-In an interview published in the April 11, 2018 People, Jennings revealed that per her surgeons' instructions, she had lost at least 30 lb in order to have gender reassignment surgery, which was scheduled for June 20, 2018.
-While the surgery was successful, Jennings suffered complications that required another follow-up procedure.
-Jennings has said she struggles with mental health issues and weight gain.
+In an interview published in the April 11, 2018, issue of People, Jennings said that, per her surgeons' instructions, she had lost at least 30 lb in order to have gender confirmation surgery, which was scheduled for June 20, 2018.
+The surgery was successful, but was followed by complications that required another procedure.
+The surgery was performed by Dr. Jess Ting and Dr. Marci Bowers.

+Jennings has said she struggles with mental illness and weight gain.
 In an Instagram post, Jennings said she has binge eating disorder.
-Following her acceptance to Harvard, Jennings began to binge eat, gaining nearly 100 pounds, which caused her to delay her entry into college.
-She claims her family has fat shamed her.
+After her acceptance to Harvard, Jennings began to binge eat, gaining nearly 100 pounds, which caused her to delay her entry into college.
+She has said that her family has fat shamed her.
+In June 2025, Jennings revealed she had lost 100 pounds over two years.